 I’m happy to report that since I healed my skin barrier and said goodbye to PD for the time being, I can use all of my skincare products again, including oils, retinol, and Vitamin C serums.

 However, after learning about the skin barrier over the past year, I now only exfoliate once a week (at most!) and do not use acid toners on my skin ever.
 Once again, this is what works for me and may not be the same for you, but I am about keeping the skin barrier healthy these days.
+Also, I know shaving your face is all the rage, but it takes me right back to PD-ville any time I attempt it.
+Tread lightly!

 I hope these tips help those of you currently struggling with perioral dermatitis or any skin condition for that matter.
 Be sure to share your own wisdom in the comments…you never know, it might help someone greatly!